Citizen Resilience & Support Portal

 The Product

 The Citizen Resilience & Support Portal streamlines post-death administrative tasks into one guided, AI-assisted journey.
-Designed for citizens under emotional stress, it provides clear next steps, secure data retrieval, and calm, task-focused guidance.
+It provides clear next steps, secure data retrieval, and calm, task-focused guidance.
 The experience reduces cognitive load, improves cross-agency clarity, and supports citizens in completing essential actions with confidence.

 Focus Areas

-Content Design & Microcopy, Information Architecture, Interaction Design, AI Experience Design, Cognitive Load Reduction
+Content Design & Microcopy, Information Architecture, Cognitive Load Reduction, Civic Service Design, Interaction Design, Emotional Design, AI Experience Design

 Role